On the stability of solutions to Schr\"{o}dinger's equation short of the adiabatic limit: Preliminaries

 respectively.
-From here on, we drop the explicit $s$ dependence of operators to avoid cluttering the notation, whenever it is not an impediment to clarity.
-The only quantities not considered to be $s$-dependent will be the subspaces $S$, $\overline{S}$.
-Given these definitions, we have the following proposition: \begin{prop} Let
+From here on, whenever it is not an impediment to clarity, we drop the explicit $s$ dependence of operators to avoid clutter.
+The only quantities not considered, {{in general,}} to be $s$-dependent will be the subspaces $S$, $\overline{S}$.
+Given these definitions, we have the following proposition {{relating the various spectra defined above.}} Recall that we assumed that the Hamiltonian $H+\Delta$ is such that $\vec\lambda$ has support on $S$ and, consequently, the quantity $\lambda_S$ around which this proposition centers is well-defined. \begin{prop} Let

 Then, the following inequalities hold: \begin{enumerate} \item $\gse \leq \min\set{\gseS , \gsevalSbar}$, \item $\gseS \leq \gsrS$, and \item $\gsrS \leq \gse + \h$. \end{enumerate} \end{prop}